MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits.md

 >Applies to Azure Stack HCI, version 21H2 and later

-Microsoft Azure offers a range of differentiated workloads and capabilities to customers.
+Microsoft Azure offers a range of different workloads and capabilities.
 The goal with Azure Stack HCI is to extend many of the same benefits you get from Azure, while running on the same familiar and high-performance on-premises or edge environments.

-Azure Benefits, a recommended and optional feature in Azure Stack HCI, makes it possible for supported Azure-exclusive workloads to work outside of the cloud.
+*Azure Benefits*, a recommended but optional feature in Azure Stack HCI, makes it possible for supported Azure-exclusive workloads to work outside of the cloud.
 Customers can enable Azure Benefits on Azure Stack HCI at no additional cost.

 ## Supported workloads with Azure Benefits